longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

 ### What is the purpose of SQLiteOpenHelper?
-SQLiteOpenHelper is to make it easy to manage create or upgrade of database tables easily without loosing sensible data. table creating and upgrading has to be done carefully because if program crashes in between while creating or upgrading tables, it should not loose previous data.
+SQLiteOpenHelper is to make it easy to manage create or upgrade of database tables easily without loosing sensible data, table creating and upgrading has to be done carefully because if program crashes in between while creating or upgrading tables, it should not loose previous data.
 To reduce the burden on the programmer, these sensible data states will maintained by SQLiteOpenHelper.

 ------

 ### What is the procedure to upgrade database after first release?
 If you want to upgrade the database of your existing application, which is released into android play store, then follow below steps.

 1. Create new version number for your latest database

 2. Based on some condition pass this latest version number to SQLiteOpenHelper constructor function.

 3. then what ever the updations you want to make to database, do it in onUpgrade() of SQLiteOpenHelper class.

 ------